PeterCookDev/TechLeading/topics/Overview.md

 ## Training Courses and Videos

 - [Patrick Kua - Why Technical Leadership Matters](https://www.youtube.com/watch?v=_6BKK1SPAVI) [42:05]
+Takeaway: Keep people moving in the same direction.
+Understand impact vs influence.
+Give people the skills to implement your vision.
+The type of leadership people need depends on where they are.

 - [Laura Paterson and Patrick Kua - Technical Leadership](https://www.youtube.com/watch?v=k_nti-mk5IY) [36:25]